Heisei Station: Layout

 The station consists of two side platforms serving two tracks at grade under a road overpass.
 There is no station building, but both platforms have shelters.
 A staffed ticket booth is located on one of the platforms.
 Access to the other side platform is by means of a footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 JR Kyushu opened the station on 15 July 1992 as an addition station on the existing track of the Hōhi Main Line.

 Passenger statistics

-In the fiscal year of 2016, the station was used by an average of 1,030 passengers daily (boarding passengers only), and it ranked 161st among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 905 passengers daily (boarding passengers only), and it ranked 146th among the busiest stations of JR Kyushu.